youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 	- Keeps tract of the segments being transmitted or received by assigning numbers to every single one
 	- Flow control limits the rate of data transfer to ensure reliability
 	- It won't load the whole page if a single piece of the data is missing
+	- 24-60 bytes (high overhead)
 * UDP - User Datagram Protocol, is connectionless and unreliable but fast
 	- Used for smaller data sized transfers
 	- Suitable for milticasting and packet switching
 	- Used for real-time applications
 ![alt text](./images/udp_tcp.JPG "missing udp_tcp.JPG")

 ### Ports